“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 “That’s what Fusada called her,” she replied softly.

-“Citizen Zag resides in Vanda,” she went on, quickly.
-“She’s the Gutenberg Project’s prime curator, part of the Helovx Historical Literature Department by the Museum of Pre-Impact History.”
+“Citizen Zag resides in Vanda,” Dag went on, quickly.
+“She’s the Gutenberg Project’s prime curator, part of the Helovx Historical Literature Department at the Museum of Pre-Impact History.”

 “You must’ve been concerned for a moment,” Sofita said with a smile.